 Serve with cauliflower rice or stuff it in tacos for quick and delicious bang bang shrimp tacos!

-3 reasons to love this recipe
+3 reasons to love this healthy bang bang shrimp

 - This is a much simpler and low carb bang bang shrimp recipe than what you get when you eat out.
 The shrimp is not breaded and pan fried, making it easier to prepare.
 Although I love the crispy coating on the appetizer at Bonefish Grill, this version is much more approachable for everyday eating.